MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 32) PythonOperator is allowing us to execute a Python function.
 In user_processing DAG, define a function named **_process_user** and call it from the task called process_user(an instance of PythonOperator).

 33) In Airflow, we can interact with many tools.
-To make sure that is easy to interact with a tool, there is a concept called Hook.
+To make sure that is easy to interact with a tool, there is a concept called **Hook**.
 Hook is allowing us to interact with an external tool or external service easily.
 For instance, when we make an operation of insert via PostgresOperator, PostgresHook is called behind the scenes.
 The goal of PostgresHook is to abstract all the complexity of interacting with a database.
 Other Hook examples: AwsHOok, MySqlHook etc. Sometimes, we can't access to some necessary methods via operators.
 In these kinds of situations, take a look at Hooks.

 ![hook](./images/011.png)